ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

                  RELAY2=RHTIM000,                                        -
                  TYPE=3,                                                 -
                  COMPRESS=2,                                             -
-                 INOUT=3,                                                -                                                -
+                 INOUT=3,                                                -
                  STATS=26,                                               -
                  REPEAT=0080

-In the case of logging onto CICS, the Virtel transaction will request a CLVTA terminal(CLVTA079) and terminal WH2TP000 will be returned from \*W2HPOOL.
+In the case of logging into CICS, the Virtel transaction will request a CLVTA terminal(CLVTA079) and terminal WH2TP000 will be returned from \*W2HPOOL.
 This terminal has an association with a relay name represented by a VTAM terminal definition - in this case RHTVT000.
 This relay name should be defined to VTAM.
 Also, this terminal definition has a 2nd relay called RHTIM000.
 Again, this is a VTAM APPL definition which represents a SNA printer associated with the screen LU RHTVT000.
 This name must also be defined to VTAM.
-RHTIM000 is a relay name associated with the static terminal definitions beginning W2HIM000.
+RHTIM000 is a relay name associated with the static terminal definitions beginning with W2HIM000.
 In the logon to CICS we have three terminal names associated with the VTAM interface - CLVTA079, W2HTP000(RHTVT000) and W2HIM000(RHTIM000).

 Here are the VTAM definitions: